-Executive Committee members are required to own at least a minimum multiple of their annual base salary in Novartis shares or RSUs within five years of hire or promotion, as set out in the table below.
-In addition, the CEO and CFO are required to hold the equity vesting under the LTPP plan (granted since 2020) for a minimum of two years after the vesting date.
+Executive Committee members are required to own at least a minimum multiple of their annual base salary in Novartis shares or RSUs within five years of hire or promotion, as set out in the table here.
+In addition, the CEO and CFO are required to hold the equity vesting under the LTPP plan (granted since 2021) for a minimum of two years after the vesting date.
 In the event of a substantial rise or drop in the share price, the Board of Directors may, at its discretion, amend that time period accordingly.

 FUNCTION OWNERSHIP LEVEL

 CEO 5 x base compensation

-Other Executive Committee members 3 x base compensation
+Other Executive Committee members 3 x hase compensation

 The determination of equity amounts against the share ownership requirements is defined to include vested and unvested Novartis shares or American Depositary Receipts (ADRs), and RSUs acquired under the Company's compensation plans.
-However, unvested matching shares granted under former matching programs, such as the Leveraged Share Savings Plan (LSSP), and any unvested PSUs are excluded.
+However, unvested PSUs are excluded.
 The determination also includes other shares and vested options of Novartis shares or ADRs that are owned directly or indirectly by "persons closely linked" to an Executive Committee member.
 The Compensation Committee reviews compliance with the share ownership guideline on an annual basis.

-Shares, ADRs and other equity rights owned by Executive Committee members at December 31, 20201
+Shares, ADRs and other equity rights owned by Executive Committee members at December 31, 2021

-The following table shows, in alphabetical order after the CEO, the total number of shares, ADRs and other equity rights owned by the CEO and the other Executive Committee members and "persons closely linked" to them as of December 31, 2020.
-As of December 31, 2020, no members of the Executive Committee, either individually or together with "persons closely linked" to them, owned 1% or more of the outstanding shares or ADRs of Novartis.
-As of December 31, 2020, all members who have served at least five years on the Executive Committee have met or exceeded their personal Novartis share ownership requirements.
+The following table shows, in alphabetical order after the CEO, the total number of shares, ADRs and other equity rights owned by the CEO and the other Executive Committee members and "persons closely linked" to them as of December 31, 2021.
+As of December 31, 2021, no members of the Executive Committee, either individually or together with "persons closely linked" to them, owned 1% or more of the outstanding shares or ADRs of Novartis.
+As of December 31, 2021, all members who have served at least five years on the Executive Committee have met or exceeded their personal Novartis share ownership requirements.